apache/spark/docs/howto/operator/gcp/cloud_build.rst

 ^^^^^^^^^^^^^^^

-Trigger a build is performed with the :class:`~airflow.gcp.operators.cloud_build.CloudBuildCreateOperator` operator.
+Trigger a build is performed with the :class:`~airflow.providers.google.cloud.operators.cloud_build.CloudBuildCreateOperator` operator.

-.. exampleinclude:: ../../../../airflow/gcp/example_dags/example_cloud_build.py
+.. exampleinclude:: ../../../../airflow/providers/google/cloud/example_dags/example_cloud_build.py
     :language: python
     :dedent: 4
     :start-after: [START howto_operator_create_build_from_storage]
     :end-before: [END howto_operator_create_build_from_storage]

-You can use :ref:`Jinja templating <jinja-templating>` with :template-fields:`airflow.gcp.operators.cloud_build.CloudBuildCreateOperator` parameters which allows you to dynamically determine values.
+You can use :ref:`Jinja templating <jinja-templating>` with :template-fields:`airflow.providers.google.cloud.operators.cloud_build.CloudBuildCreateOperator` parameters which allows you to dynamically determine values.
 The result is saved to :ref:`XCom <concepts:xcom>`, which allows it to be used by other operators.

-.. exampleinclude:: ../../../../airflow/gcp/example_dags/example_cloud_build.py
+.. exampleinclude:: ../../../../airflow/providers/google/cloud/example_dags/example_cloud_build.py
     :language: python
     :dedent: 4
     :start-after: [START howto_operator_create_build_from_storage_result]